 Amy Campbell Bogie

 Amy is passionate about local business as a mechanism for building strong, resilient communities.
-She found her love of local business at an early age, having grown up in her father’s independent bookstore in Durham, NC.
+She recently completed the Bard College MBA in Sustainability and is the Executive Director of the National Coalition for Community Capital (NC3).
+Amy found her love of local business at an early age, having grown up in her father’s independent bookstore in Durham, NC.
 In 2010, she co-founded Sustain-a-Bull: Shop Independent Durham, an alliance of more than 150 local businesses that organizes collaborative marketing efforts, a “buy local” initiative and advocates for their collective interests.
-She served as its Executive Director for four years, during which time she also worked as the Communications Coordinator of Slow Money NC, a peer-to-peer lending network that helps farmers and local food businesses find alternative financing.
-She is currently working with AMIBA on a project to expand community ownership of local businesses through equity offerings as part of her coursework for the Bard MBA in Sustainability program.
-She lives in Central Florida but travels frequently throughout the eastern United States.
+She served as its executive director for four years, during which time she also worked as the communications coordinator of Slow Money NC, a peer-to-peer lending network that helps farmers and local food businesses find alternative financing.

 Founder, Sustainable Business Network of Massachusetts and Co-founder, BALLE